 Yes.
 According to Executive Report, you can generally estimate the home value improvement by taking 70% of the total cost of the new roof.
 Metal is a highly favored solution in many parts of the country, so you may earn an even higher percentage based on where you live.
 You can also recoup up to 95% of your roofing installation costs.

-If you like to learn more about metal roofing solutions, our team at Armour Seal Roofing and Contracting would love to answer any questions you have.
+If you like to learn more about metal roofing solutions, our team at Armour Seal Exteriors, Roofing, Masonry and Contracting would love to answer any questions you have.
 We provide residential roofing in Chester, PA and throughout the tri-state area.
 To get started, give our friendly staff a call at 267-622-7158.